-The latest edition covers National Reference Test, summer 2018 exam series and teacher involvement in exam development to name but a few.
+The latest edition covers GCSE and A level results trends, information on the latest T levels developments and the outcome from the JCQ’s malpractice commission, to name but a few.
 If you haven't subscribed and would like to receive future editions by email, you can now tick the policy briefing box towards the bottom of the list of options here.

-The first edition of OCR policy briefing: spotlight on T Levels is now available on the OCR website.
+OCR also has a policy briefing on T Levels that is available on the OCR website.